NoahLerma/restaurant-reservation/README.md

 ### 3. Set Up Environment Variables
 Create a `.env` file in the root directory with the following (example for SQLite):

+SWLite is fine for this since it will not be published to a production environment leave .env as is

 ```
 DATABASE_URL="file:./prisma/dev.db"
 NEXTAUTH_SECRET="your-random-secret"